zachpino/comm-workshop-s18/README.md

-# Communication Design Workshop · Data Visualization · Census +
+## Communication Design Workshop · Data Viz · Census +

 Documentation and Resources for the Spring 2018 IIT Institute of Design Communication Design Workshop